wxmfront/tooling/readme.md

 	<a href="https://david-dm.org/egoist/tooling"><img src="https://img.shields.io/david/egoist/tooling.svg" alt="David"></a>
 </p>

+**Notice: If you only wanna build Vue.js apps, try [vbuild](https://github.com/egoist/vbuild) now, it's a successor of tooling for Vue folks.**

 ## Purpose

 You always need to configure webpack for each of your projects, drop `webpack.config.dev.js` `webpack.config.prod.js` for development and production envs.
 Install tons of common modules like loaders and frameworks.
 Tooling is just an apporach to skip that verbose procedure.